adam-fowler/compress-nio/README.md

 # Swift NIO Compress

-A compression library for Swift NIO Bytebuffers.
+A compression library for Swift NIO ByteBuffers.

 # Usage
 Swift NIO Compress contains a number of methods for compressing and decompressing `ByteBuffers`.
 A simple usage would be